WAppAI/assistant/README.md

 # WhatsApp AI Assistant

 Welcome to the WhatsApp AI Assistant repository, where you'll find a remarkable WhatsApp chatbot designed to function as your very own AI-powered personal assistant.
 This chatbot leverages the power of Language Model (LLM) technology.
-As of now, it only supports Bing Chat and the jailbreak for it, codenamed Sydney.

 |                                                 Sydney                                                 | OpenRouter Models* |